andrew/ultimate-awesome/README.md

 - [Awesome-Medical-Image-Registration](https://github.com/Alison-brie/Awesome-Medical-Image-Registration) - This repo is a collection of AWESOME things about 🌟Medical Image Registration🌟, including materials, papers, code and datasets.
 - [awesome-neo](https://github.com/CityOfZion/awesome-neo) - Resources for working with the NEO blockchain.
 - [awesome-multimodal-referring-segmentation](https://github.com/henghuiding/awesome-multimodal-referring-segmentation) - [IJCV 2026] Multimodal Referring Segmentation.
-- [Awesome-AI4DigitalPathology](https://github.com/lingxitong/Awesome-AI4DigitalPathology) - A Curated List of Awesome Works in Computational Pathology, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in Digital Pathology.
-- [awesome-startups](https://github.com/softvar/awesome-startups) - :heart: A curated list of awesome startups.
 - [awesome-storj](https://github.com/storj/awesome-storj) - A curated list of projects, tools, and resources for Storj.
 - [awesome-osint-chrome-extensions](https://github.com/ubikron/awesome-osint-chrome-extensions) - Chrome Extensions for OSINT.
 - [awesome-webex](https://github.com/CiscoDevNet/awesome-webex) - A curated list of Cisco Webex resources for developers.